python/typeshed/README.md

 Type checkers should be able to use these stub packages when installed.
 For more details, see the documentation for your type checker.

-### Stub package versioning
+### Package versioning for third-party stubs

 Version numbers of third-party stub packages consist of at least four elements, where the last element represents the stub version.
 The other elements are the version of the package being stubbed.

-While we try to minimize the number of breaking changes, due to the nature of stubs, every version can introduce changes that make your code fail to type check.
+At typeshed, we try to keep breaking changes to a minimum.
+However, due to the nature of stubs, any version bump can introduce changes that might make your code fail to type check.

-There are several strategies to pin the version of the stubs you are using, all with their own tradeoffs:
+There are several strategies available for specifying the version of a stubs package you're using, each with its own tradeoffs

 * Use the same pin that you use for the package being stubbed.
 For example, if you use `requests>=2.30.0,<2.32`, you can use `types-requests>=2.30.0,<2.32`.
 This ensures that the stubs are compatible with the package you are using, but it carries a small risk of breaking type checking due to changes in the stubs.

-Also, stubs often lag behind the package being stubbed.
+  Another risk of this strategy is that stubs often lag behind the package being stubbed.
 You might want to force the package being stubbed to a certain minimum version, because it fixes a critical bug, but you could be unable to update the stubs, since an update has not been released.